Administration of a deceased person’s estate – proving the validity of a will

 Meaning of “will” – what does this includes?

 Note that under succession and wills legislation reference to a “will” is defined to include a codicil (or amendment).
 A “will” may well include more than one document and includes any previous will document which has not been revoked (cancelled).

-How long does it take to obtain a grant of probate?
+How long does it take to obtain a grant?

 The time taken can depend on various factors such as

 - statutory periods of advertising a notice of intending to distribute.
 In New South Wales this is 2 weeks at the time of writing and an application for probate cannot be filed before this period has ended;

 - whether anyone is disputing or challenging the will and wants to oppose a grant being made;

 - work loads of the Probate Registry;